gu3st/grunt-contrib-watch-chokidar/README.md

 Ability to set the current working directory.
 Defaults to `process.cwd()`.
 Can either be a string to set the cwd to match files and spawn tasks.
 Or an object to set each independently.
 Such as `options: { cwd: { files: 'match/files/from/here', spawn: 'but/spawn/files/from/here' } }`.

+Set `options: { cwd: { files: 'a/path', event: 'a/path' }}` to strip off `a/path` before emitting events.
+This option is useful for specifying the base directory to use with livereload.

 #### options.livereloadOnError
 Type: `Boolean`
 Default: `true`